tduranf/VScode_Arduino_ESP32/2_Programs.md

 - Range: Can achieve comparable or even better range than Classic Bluetooth
 - Use Cases: Wearables, IoT devices, and other applications where low power consumption is crucial.

-We have mada a very simple BLE test program:

-You need to install "Serial Bluetooth Terminal" App in your mobile phone.
+We will use Classic Bluetooth to send data to:

+- a mobile phone: You need to install one of the following Apps to be able to see the data sent by the ESP32:
+    - Serial Bluetooth Terminal App
+    - BluetoothElectronics App
+    - Arduino Bluetooth control App
+    - others...
+- computer: Has to be able to read the data sent by the ESP32, or you need to use a Bluetooth dongle.

 <div style="display: flex; justify-content: center;">
   <img src="Doc/Images/BLE.png" width="600"/>
 </div>

-**BLE_test1**:
+**BT_test1**:
 - Read input from monitor and write to Mobile
 - Read input brom Mobile and write to Serial Monitor